lukasoppermann/davinci-resolve/readme.md

 You can retrieve an individual value using an index staring with 1.
 So `Text1.Output.DataWindow[1]` will give you the value for `left`, `1733` in the example above.

 If you want to get the width you need to calculate the difference between the `left` and `right` values.
 But this gives you the pixel value.
-To turn this into the correct decimal value you need to devide it by the width of the composition `Text1.Output.Width` devided by two (I am not sure why it needs to be devided by two, if you know, please tell me).
+To turn this into the correct decimal value you need to devide it by the width of the composition `Text1.Output.Width`.

 | Value | Expression |
 | --- | --- |
-Width | `(Text1.Output.DataWindow[3]-Text1.Output.DataWindow[1])/(Text1.Output.Width/2)`
+Width | `(Text1.Output.DataWindow[3]-Text1.Output.DataWindow[1])/Text1.Output.Width`
-Height | `(Text1.Output.DataWindow[4]-Text1.Output.DataWindow[2])/(Text1.Output.Height/2)`
+Height | `(Text1.Output.DataWindow[4]-Text1.Output.DataWindow[2])/Text1.Output.Height`

 ## Composition values
 | Description | Value |